 Pull-over bingo in the quebrada:

 - Garganta del Diablo (Devil’s Throat): A vaulted, vertical chasm.
-Echo your best operatic note.
+Try an echo.

-- Tres Cruces / Los Castillos: Lookouts for layered reds and castle-like formations.
+- Tres Cruces and Los Castillos: Lookouts for layered reds and castle-like formations.

-In town: Stroll the plaza, sip Torrontés (fragrant, fruity, uniquely local), and chase it with wine helado (yes, ice cream).
+In town: Stroll the plaza, sip Torrontés (fragrant, fruity, uniquely local), and try wine helado — yes, wine-flavoured ice cream.

-Timing: 8–10 hours return with lots of photo stops, or make it a 1-night escape to watch golden hour over vines.
+Timing: 8–10 hours return with lots of photo stops, or make it a one-night escape to catch golden hour over the vines.

-Jujuy: seven colours, high passes & the great white salt
+Jujuy: seven colours, a high pass and the salt flats

-The feel: A painter’s palette meets lunar daydream.
+The feel: A painter’s palette meets lunar landscape.
 High altitude, higher drama.

 Classic route: Salta → Purmamarca (Cerro de los Siete Colores) → Cuesta de Lipán (high pass) → Salinas Grandes → return via Purmamarca.